Snownee/Lychee/docs/docs/general-types.md

 ## StatePropertiesPredicate

-An BlockPredicate is a predicate of StateDefinition.
+A BlockPredicate is a predicate of StateDefinition.

 ??? note "Format"